The first price declines in years in the housing market

 International precedents

 Another factor shaping the market is the growing preference for suburban life.
-More and more Poles are choosing single-family homes in suburban areas over apartments in city centers, potentially creating oversupply in city centers while increasing demand in peripheral areas.
+More and more Poles are choosing single-family homes in suburban areas over apartments in city centers, potentially creating an oversupply in city centers while increasing demand in peripheral areas.

 For potential buyers, this market shift creates opportunities that haven't existed for years – more choice, more negotiating power, and potentially better value.

-For sellers and current homeowners, this means adjusting expectations and potentially accepting that properties may not sell at the prices seen just a few months ago.
+For sellers and current homeowners, this means adjusting expectations and potentially accepting that properties may not sell at prices seen just a few months ago.